coreos/docs/os/configuring-date-and-timezone.md

 ### Time zone simplicity

-To avoid time zone confusion and the complexities of adjusting clocks for daylight saving time, we recommend that all machines in a CoreOS cluster use Coordinated Universal Time (UTC).
-This is the default.
+To avoid time zone confusion and the complexities of adjusting clocks for daylight saving time (or not) in accordance with regional custom, we recommend that all machines in CoreOS clusters use UTC.
+This is the default time zone.

 ```
 $ sudo timedatectl set-timezone UTC